JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 Individual properties' AVs and therefore Total AVs substantially fluctuate from year to year.

-This is why guesstimates for future Total AVs (and future tax rates) are not necessary to give taxpayers a logical, accurate cost impact estimate of the tax measures they are voting on.
+This is why even if guesstimates future Total AVs (and therefore future guesstimated tax rates) were accurate, they are not necessary.
+And worse, future guesstimated tax rates can be set to almost anything by just "guessing" future Total AVs.
+School districts and other taxing districts should be prohibited from stating their often engineered, guesstimated future tax rates on their tax measure resolutions.
+That practice misleads voters.
+School districts, of all institutions, should teach and practice proper logic and mathematics, accurate financial analysis, and ethical behavior.

+Voters/taxpayers are voting on amounts - not guesstimated future tax rates.

 ___